curuvija/helm-charts/README.md

 3. Create unit and integration tests
 4. Test helm chart deployment using Helm client
 5. Use helm docs https://github.com/norwoodj/helm-docs to document values
+6. Add NOTES.txt in templates folder
-6. Publish chart using Helm chart releaser
+7. Publish chart using Helm chart releaser

 Check what can you do with: